-- Lock vehicles at all times. - Notify Campus Safety immediately of any suspicious people loitering in the parking lot. - Remove all valuables from vehicles.
+- Lock vehicles at all times. - When returning to a vehicle, have the keys out while approaching.
+Check the interior before getting inside. - Notify Campus Safety immediately of any suspicious people loitering in the parking lot. - Remove all valuables from vehicles.
 Leave them at home, carry them, or lock them in the trunk.